robstave/rto/observations.md

 Refactoring for better testing
 Some functions were large and could be broken down to pure functions.
 Thats me intervening.

+Add Slog.
+This had a bug that I could have found if I asked correctly.
+Slog had a global variable masked by a local  "logger" I ended up refactoringa bit more manually, going from log to slog (structured log) was a chore.
+In retrospect, it should have be easier if I asked the right stuff

+Use Slog in Echo

 Make days dynamic update